-Principle Principle rating Steps taken to address the partly/broadly observed principles 2 Broadly observed While this principle is being addressed by the review of the NPS Act (NPS Act Review) that is being facilitated by the Policy and Regulations Division of the National Payment System Department (NPSD), the SAMOS operator has initiated a project to migrate the relevant functions from the Payments Association of South Africa (PASA) as part of the new Target Operating Model.
-5 Broadly observed This principle is being addressed by the SARB's Financial Markets Department (FMD) to deliver a Collateral Management Framework which will focus on collateral management holistically within the SARB.
+Principle Principle rating Steps taken to address the broadly/partly observed Principles 2 (Governance) Broadly observed While this Principle is being addressed by the review of the NPS Act that is being facilitated by the Policy and Regulations Division of the National Payment System Department (NPSD) of the SARB, the SAMOS system operator is in the process of migrating the relevant functions from the Payments Association of South Africa (PASA) to NPSD.
+5 (Collateral) Broadly observed This Principle is being addressed by the SARB's Financial Markets Department (FMD) to deliver a collateral management framework which will focus on collateral management holistically within the SARB.
 The framework will include a periodic review of documentation of various variables such as haircuts.
-7 Broadly observed The necessary processes are ongoing to address the liquidity stress testing.
-13 Partly observed Key consideration 3 is not observed in line with the mandate of the SARB and Financial Stability Oversight Council (FSOC).
+7 (Liquidity Risk) Broadly observed The SAMOS operator has embarked on a project to procure a liquidity stress testing tool to address this Principle.
+The implementation of the project is set for Q1 2026.
+13 (Participant Default Rules and Procedures) Partly observed Key consideration 3 is not observed in line with the mandate of the SARB and the Financial Stability Oversight Council (FSOC).
 Key consideration 4 is broadly observed as part of the Financial Sector Contingency Forum (FSCF) exercise.
-The SAMOS operator partakes in the ad hoc simulation exercises arranged by the FSCF and the FSOC.
-18 Partly observed This principle is being addressed in the NPS Act Review and the PASA Review, which is being facilitated by the Policy and Regulations Division of the NPSD.
+The SAMOS system operator partakes in the ad hoc simulation exercises arranged by FSOC and the FSCF.
+18 (Access and Participation Requirements) Partly observed This Principle is being addressed in the NPS Act review and the PASA review, both of which are being facilitated by the Policy and Regulations Division of NPSD.
 The RTGS Renewal Programme aims to provide wider access for participation by getting the central infrastructure ready with improved interoperability that utilises multiple integration mechanisms for the different participants.
+The SAMOS operator is exploring the use of the Omnibus Account as a settlement method to allow non-banks access to settle in SAMOS.